Young Christian Leaders

 Young Christian Leaders is our new name for the School Council.
 It was formed to give our students a forum to speak and to ensure their voice is heard.

 We democratically elect group of pupils who represent their peers and enable students to become partners in their own education, making a positive contribution to the school environment and ethos.

-In addition, pupils from Year 6 will undertake roles roles of Head Boy and Girl and Deputy Head Boy and Girl.
+In addition, pupils from Year 6 will undertake roles roles of Head Boy and Girl.
+For 2020/21 our Head Boy is Will and Head Girl is Grace.

 The Christian Young Leaders meet fortnightly under the guidance of Mrs Perry and Mrs Adams.
 They plan an agenda for each meeting.
 The head boy and girl lead the meeting and notes are taken so that a record of the meeting can be recorded.
 The minutes of each meeting are kept on file and displayed on the school council noticeboard.

 Following meetings the class representatives report back to their classes.
 They consult their class to gain ideas and views.
 All class reps have a school council book which is used to gather their responses and then to feedback to the school council at the next meeting.

 The impact of the Young Christian Leaders is noticeable in two main areas: firstly teachers can be sure that all pupils have an opportunity to suggest changes to school life, based on our school Christian vision and the associated values which underpin relationships at all levels in the school community.
 This enables pupils to disagree well, and to practice forgiveness and reconciliations.